-- Top 10 floors reserved for housing - 150 year-round interim beds for homeless men and women - 16 of those beds will be designated for chronically homeless individuals - 73 studio units of permanent supportive rental housing will be available for very low-income residents - Full-service health clinic that will be located on the ground floor, operated by Family Health Centers of San Diego - One-stop homeless service center featuring an array of services called PATH Depot job counseling, case management, mental health screenings, and drug and alcohol counseling all under one roof.
+- Top 10 floors reserved for housing - 150 transitional housing beds for homeless men and women - 16 of those beds will be designated for chronically homeless individuals - 75 studio units of permanent supportive rental housing will be available for very low-income residents - Full-service health clinic that will be located on the ground floor, operated by Family Health Centers of San Diego - One-stop homeless service center featuring an array of services called PATH Depot

 Additionally, SDHC will be providing 89 project-based federal housing vouchers to support the facility's permanent housing program for formerly homeless residents.
-It will include dining facilities,
+It will include dining facilities, job counseling, case management, mental health screenings, and drug and alcohol counseling all under one roof.